AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 #### Selecting the authentication backend

 When a user logs in, the user's ID and the backend that was used for authentication are saved in the user's session.
-This allows the same [authentication backend]() <!-- "Other authentication sources" section of the "Customizing authentication in Django" page --> to fetch the user's details on a future request.
+This allows the same [authentication backend](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#other-authentication-sources) to fetch the user's details on a future request.
 The authentication backend to save in the session is selected as follows:

 1. Use the value of the optional `backend` argument, if provided.
 2. Use the value of the `user.backend` attribute, if present.
 This allows pairing [`authenticate()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#authenticaterequestnone-credentials) and [`login()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#how-to-log-a-user-in): `authenticate()` sets the `user.backend` attribute on the user object it returns.